5th Global Conference

 Outline Timetable of Dates

-Important – Please Note: The ethos of the Making Sense Of: Suffering project emphasises dialogue with the issues raised by the conference as a whole and engagement with the people attending the conference.
+Important – Please Note: The ethos of the Making Sense Of: Suffering, Dying and Death project places strong emphasis on dialogue with the issues raised by the conference as a whole and engagement with the people attending the conference.
 These two elements are essential to the inter- and multi-disciplinary nature of the event.
 Over the past few years the success of our projects has rested on the continual interaction between delegates for the duration of the conference and beyond.
 The Steering Group feel it is essential that delegates should be present for the duration of the conference so as to facilitate the exchange of perspectives for which the conference strives, and which any publication should clearly demonstrate.
 Failure to attend for the duration of the meeting will automatically exclude eligibility for inclusion in any of the project publications.
+Full details can be found in the delegate handbook by following this link:

 Papers should be of no more than 20 minutes duration (3000 words max).
 Responses to Papers should be of no more than 10 minutes duration.
 Work-in-Progress presentations should be of no more than 15 minutes duration.
 The time allotted to workshops will be considered on an individual basis.
 Other forms of presentation will be considered on request.